RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

       2. For ex- fraud detection will have less data for frauds and more data for normal transactions.
       3. Also, positive does not mean normal transactions, it means the thing you are trying to detect has happend.
 If you are detecting fraud, then fraud is positive, if you are detecting normal transaction, then that is positive.
 This is very inportant in understanding confusion matrix.
       4. **Oversampling** -
-         1. duplicate values randomly in lesser class data
+         1. duplicate the values randomly in lesser class data
       5. **Undersampling** -
          1. not the best practice, as we might lose important information
       6. **SMOTE** -
          1. Synthetic Minority Oversampling Technique
          2. Artificially create new samples using K-nn
          3. Knn will find the nearest neighbour and just get mean of the result
-         4. It generates new data for undersampled class and reduce data fro oversampled class
+         4. It generates new data for undersampled class and reduce data for oversampled class
       7. **Adjust Threshold**
          1. Mostly works in cases where we get prediction score, this score helps to find a particular threshold beyond which we can say fraud or not fraud.
          2. For ex - if we want to reduce FP, increase threshold.
 It will guarantee reduced FPs but might increase FNs.